Causes, Diagnosis & Treatment Of Lower Abdominal Pain

 - Spermatic tubes

-- Large, medium and little sized blood vessels just like the aorta , iliac arteries and inferior arteria epigastrica respectively
+- Large, medium, and little sized blood vessels just like the aorta, iliac arteries, and inferior arteria epigastrica respectively

-- Lymph nodes and variety of bones
+- Lymph nodes and a variety of bones

-Beneath these yet personally associated with the lower mid-region are the scrotum, balls and epididymis in men.
+Beneath these yet personally associated with the lower mid-region are the scrotum, balls, and epididymis in men.

-Any infection, inflammation or injury affecting any of those organs will end in pain and discomfort, often felt within the lower abdomen.
+Any infection, inflammation, or injury affecting any of those organs will end in pain and discomfort, often felt within the lower abdomen.

-To aid our understanding of the way to compute things which may be wrong within the lower abdomen, let’s now re-arrange the organs within the abdomen, roughly as they might be naturally found within the abdomen.
+To aid our understanding of the way to compute things that may be wrong within the lower abdomen, let’s now re-arrange the organs within the abdomen, roughly as they might be naturally found within the abdomen.

 Organs In Right Lower Abdomen